 While each sorority's values and ritual procedures are different, all of them have some version of initiation.
 Other commonalities include the secret sayings, the handshakes, the singing of songs and the pinning process.
-Again, these are all meant to set one sorority apart from another, but funny enough, all of them have their own version of the same things!
-You can talk about your own sorority's meaning behind the letters or values with your sisters, but not with women of another organization.
+Again, these are all meant to set one sorority apart from another, but funnily enough, all of them have their own version of the same things!
+You can talk about your own sorority's values or the meaning behind its Greek letters with your sisters, but not with women of another organization.

 Certain Things Are Always Kept Secret